hildekuehne/HTK_actionRecognition/README.md

 ```
 The code is free for any personal or academic use under GNU-GPL without any warranty.
 Please regard licensing of third-party packages.

 The functions have been tested under Win (with HTK 3.4) and Linux (HTK 3.5).
 Any questions, comments and recommendations are always welcome.
-Please contact me under kuehne@iai.uni-bonn.de
+Please contact me under kuehne @ iai . uni-bonn . de

 --------------------------------------
 CONTENT: